RealKai42/qwerty-learner/docs/README_EN.md

 - GitHub Pages: https://kaiyiwing.github.io/qwerty-learner/.
 - Gitee Pages (recommended for people in mainland China): https://kaiyiwing.gitee.io/qwerty-learner/.

-The project also has a Visual Studio Code plugin.
+QWERTY Learner also has a Visual Studio Code plugin.
 With a single click and you will be able to practice anytime.

 - Plugin: [VSCode Plugin Market](https://marketplace.visualstudio.com/items?itemName=Kaiyi.qwerty-learner)
 - Project: [GitHub](https://github.com/Kaiyiwing/qwerty-learner-vscode)